Register to vote

 - checking credit applications

-The current Electoral Register is a publically accessible document, which can be viewed at Gateshead Civic Centre or Gateshead Library.
+The current Electoral Register is a publicly accessible document, which can be viewed at Gateshead Civic Centre or Gateshead Library.
 The library also hold archived registers dating back to 1832.

 The open register